 Our pick for the best diaper pail is the Munchkin – STEP Diaper Pail powered by Arm & Hammer.
 The step-lid combined with the self-sealing system and continuous liner design offer excellent odor containment and easy one-handed use.

-We also recommend the Ubbi if you’re looking for a high-quality, designer diaper pail, and the Diaper Genie – Essentials if you want a functional pail with a lower price tag.
+We also recommend the Ubbi if you’re looking for a high-quality, designer diaper pail, and the Diaper Genie – Expressions if you want still-classy pail with a much lower price tag.
 Both contain odors when closed, offer effective means for keeping out little kids and are easy to use with one hand.

 As with many purchases, price was a major identifier of the quality and functionality of the diaper pails we tested.
 In our opinion, odor containment is the most important consideration for any diaper disposal system, and the more expensive models we tested had the best odor control.
 Think about how much you value a clean-smelling room, and consider budgeting a little more for a quality diaper pail.